dabeanbonkie/Wafflegun-SWAG-1-V2/README.md

 <img width="1012" height="322" alt="image" src="https://github.com/user-attachments/assets/b144273d-753d-418d-8658-8f7b5defc039" />

+Note: I will be refering to the side of the pcb with the letters as the top and from there i call the other sides left, right and bottom.
+This is also diferent from the side of the pcb as in the working layer.

 When the pcb arrives grab a BD139 NPN-transistor and place it in the holes near the left side if the pcb with the white part facing towards the inside of the pcb (pictued in example 1).
 Then Solder the legs of the transistor to the pcb from the bottom side while making sure no bridges are made (pictured in example 2).
 Then cut off the legs until the point they are soldered at (pictured in example 3)

 Example 1: